jojokarlin/Git_DRI_Jan_2017/4_commandLine.md

 `open [name].[extension]` will let you get started.

 Whatever text editor pops up should be the one that you set in your `git config`.
-To change this, edit the `.git/config`.
-I use [TextWrangler](http://www.barebones.com/products/textwrangler/).
-Write and save as usual.
+We have configured it to use Sublime.
+To change your text editor, edit the `.git/config`.
+After opening your file in your text editor, add or make whatever changes you would like.
+CTRL + S saves the file, SHIFT + CTRL + W closes the Subline file.
 Remember how to open files (described right above!).